shitongzhu/shitongzhu.github.io/index.md

 Nowadays, the popularity of online advertisements has made them an attractive vector for various types of abuses.
 I'm working on improving the effectiveness of adblocking by (i) measuring/analyzing the escalating arms race between adblockers and anti-adblockers through program analysis; (ii) making adblockers stealthy against anti-adblockers via browser modifications; and (iii) leveraging machine learning to better identify advertising- and tracking-related resources.

-Recently, I've also started to explore adversarial examples, Generative Adversarial Network (GAN), and their applications in security and privacy research.
+Recently, I've also started to explore **adversarial machine learning** (e.g. adversarial example, Generative Adversarial Network (GAN)), and their applications in security and privacy research.

 ## Publications